Easy Mini S’Mores Pies With Graham Cracker Crusts

 - 6 snack-sized milk chocolate bars

-To make them, prepare a small box of chocolate pudding using 2 cups of half-and-half in place of milk.
+- Prepare a small box of chocolate pudding using 2 cups of half-and-half in place of milk.
 Place the rich chocolate pudding mixture in the refrigerator to help it firm up (twenty to thirty minutes should do the trick).

-Once the pudding is ready, spoon the chocolate mixture into six mini pie crusts.
+- Once the pudding is ready, spoon the chocolate mixture into six mini pie crusts.
 Top each pie with miniature marshmallows.

-Place all of the pies on a cookie sheet and place in the oven and set it to BROIL.
+- Place all of the pies on a cookie sheet and place in the oven, and set it to BROIL.
 Keep a close eye on the pies to make sure that they don’t burn.

-Remove the pies from the oven and place a small milk chocolate candy bar, broken in half, on top of the marshmallow topping.
+- Remove the pies from the oven and place a small milk chocolate candy bar, broken in half, on top of the marshmallow topping.
 If the chocolate does not melt, place them back in the oven for just a moment longer until the candy bar is soft and slightly melted.

 Mini S’Mores Pies